RobotLearning/traj-gen-and-tracking/README.md

 Extensions:
 - Using quasi-Newton and system identification/ (recursive) least squares idea.
 - Can we compute one K for all smooth robot trajectories?
-- Can we couple the DMPs and
+- Can we couple the DMPs
 - Evolving DMPs based on current position, as an oracle.
 Effects of error coupling on DMPs?
 - Minimizing expectation with variance added for ILC to come up with a new update rule
 - Check DDP and explore fully the connection with ILC (and regression?)